nasa/cumulus-api/content/granules.md

 If the query includes a value of `true` for `getRecoveryStatus`, `recoveryStatus` will be included in each granule's return value when applicable.

 If the query string parameters include a value of `true` for `includeFullRecord`, any associated files and executions will be included in each granule's return value.
+The default value is `false`.

 For requests without filters, if the query string parameters include a value of `false` for `estimateTableRowCount`, the returned `count` will be the actual exact count, otherwise `count` will be an estimated count.
+The default value is `true`.

 ```endpoint
 GET /granules